 Instead of featuring sub-weapons, like in past games, such as a boomerang or hookshot, Link uses the sheikah slate to produce an infinite amount of bombs, harness the powers of magnetism, create an ice pillar, freeze time, take photos, or summon an amiibo.
 These are invaluable, not only for puzzle solving and traversing the environment but during combat.
 Instead of worrying about your sword breaking across a moblin’s face, latch on to a nearby metal box and swing it with force towards a group of enemies instead.
 All of these powers can be upgraded later on in the game, making them your new best friend against the forces of evil.
 Not to mention, it is so satisfying to throw a rolling bomb down a hill and watch the wind push it directly into the middle of a camp of bokoblins.

 After you complete the tutorial area, you are free to venture anywhere you want, and given the blank map you begin with, you’ll want to find nearby towers.
 Once you reach the top of each one, it will reveal necessary involving on your map, not to mention serving as a teleportation location.
 Considering how high up you are required to climb, it also gives you an opportunity to see nearby points of interest, and to mark anything on your map.
-The main dungeons in the game are much shorter than the traditional ones you’d find in any of the previous games.
+The main dungeons, if you can even call them that, are much shorter than the traditional ones you’d find in any of the previous games.
 With that said, they are entirely optional.
 While you don’t need to finish them, they do play a significant component in the game’s narrative.
 In each one of the dungeons, you can control various sections to alter the landscape, open new paths and find hidden treasure chests.
-The bosses inside are quite challenging and do help with the final confrontation against Ganon, but I couldn’t help but feel letdown.
-Shrines already provide a short dungeon type experience, and it just wasn’t fun to explore these areas.
+The bosses inside are quite challenging and do help with the final confrontation against Ganon, but I couldn’t help but feel severely letdown.
+Shrines already provide a short dungeon type experience, but it just wasn’t fun to explore these areas at all.
+Nintendo took my favorite parts of a Zelda game and massacred them.

 As I mentioned, shrines provide quick, crisp puzzle or combat challenges, and since they are littered across the map, you’ll be encountering dozens of them across your play through.
 They feel well-balanced and creative, given you unique situations that require you to use your best equipment and tactics and all of your gained abilities.
 More importantly, you can fast travel to all of the shrines you have located, making them an invaluable resource in traveling across Hyrule.
 While climbing, running and swimming are limited by your stamina meter, rain will also have a negative effort on how much you can explore the game world.
 Slippy when wet is the best expression that comes to mind while climbing during a rain shower.
 Even attempting to climb the smallest wall or cliff, Link struggles to keep his grip, sliding downwards, making it nigh impossible to reach your destination.
 If Link is too hot or cold, you’ll begin to lose hearts, requiring you to alter the clothing you are wearing to once with stat bonuses for cold/heat resistance or drink the necessary elixirs.
 During thunderstorms, your metal equipment becomes a homing beacon for lightning, so tread with caution.